slac-lcls/lcls2/ami/README.md

 * feedback of data from the collector to the worker
 * test speed of multiple exec's of compiled code

+* Notes on implementing averaging:
+  - averages should only put to the feature store when they want to update that can be collected.
+  - don't want old values to collected twice
+  - what do we do in the case of very slow workers

 4/6/18

 TJL created "pythonbackend" branch to explore python centric alternatives